Overview

 GET /api/v1/{customer_id}/users

-Also specify whether you’d like your user to be able to use the mobile app to download the project data or not.
+Also specify whether you'd like your users to be able to use the mobile app to download the project data or not, using the is_mobile_sync attribute.

 To remove a member from a project, use the API: